-6.1 Research Misconduct Policy Statement
+6.1 Research Integrity Policy Statement

 6.1.1 The University of Texas at El Paso (“University”) strives to create a research climate that promotes faithful adherence to high ethical standards in the conduct of research while not inhibiting the productivity and creativity of scientist and academician.
 Research misconduct is an offense which not only damages the reputation of those involved, but also that of the entire educational community.

 6.1.2 Research misconduct means fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
 Research misconduct does not include honest error or differences of opinion.
 To constitute research misconduct, the behavior must (1) represent a significant departure from accepted practices of the relevant research community; and, (2) be committed intentionally, knowingly, or with reckless disregard for the integrity of the research; and, (3) the allegation is proven by the preponderance of evidence.
 [Federal Register: May 17, 2005 (Volume 70, Number 94)].

 6.1.3 Research misconduct is a major breach of the relationship between a faculty or staff member and the University.
 In order to maintain the integrity of research projects, every person engaged in research, including faculty, graduate and undergraduate students, postdoctoral fellows, and technicians, must keep a permanent auditable record of all experimental protocols, data, and findings.
 Co-authors on research reports of any type, including publications, must have had a bona fide role in the research and must accept responsibility for the quality of the work reported.